dotnet/orleans/src/Documentation/Getting-Started-With-Orleans/Grain-LifeCycle.md

 All possible grains in the whole key space virtually always exist and it means whenever you call a method of a grain, if it is not active, it will get activated by the runtime.
 Also after the grain passes a certain amount of time in idle state, the runtime will deactivate the grain (i.e. destroys it).
-A grain is in idle state if it is not currently processing a message and its cueue of messages is empty.
+A grain is in idle state if it is not currently processing a message and its queue of messages is empty.

+When you get a grain reference in a client or in another grain by using `GetGrain`, you only get a reference to a grain and you don't get the activation.
+When you call a method using the reference,then the grain will be activated in a silo (if it is not already active) and your reference sends messages to the activation by calling methods and points to the activation logically.

+`GetGrain` itself is not asynchronous, can not fail and only returns the logical reference which points to the activation.
+Resolving the reference->activation map is one of the many things that runtime does for you

 ## callbacks